Exodus (Uris novel): Themes

-The main plot of the novel, writes Bonnie Helms, involves a "story of great courage."
+The main plot of the novel, writes Bonnie Helms, who included it in her "150 Great Books" (1986), involves a "story of great courage."
 Among the characters are "freedom fighters" Ari and Barak Ben Canaan and Dov Landau, whose stories are told in flashbacks.
-American nurse Kitty Fremont and German refugee Karen Hansen work alongside them to help defeat the British blockade of Palestine.
+American nurse Kitty Fremont and German refugee Karen Hansen work alongside them to help overcome British immigration restrictions.
 The novel includes several love stories, although they often occur among violence and terrorism.
 "Uris gives the reader a strong sense of the past, present, and the future of the Jewish people," states Helms.

-The personal stories in Exodus inspired its characters to seek their meaning and identity in relation to their social settings.
-Those settings were composed of their previous personal experiences, which were then grounded in both religion and geography.
+The characters in Exodus were inspired to seek their meaning and identity in relation to their social settings.
+Their personal experiences had been founded both in religion and geography.
 According to William Darby, "The leading characters in Exodus only find romantic happiness when they understand that they must conjoin nationalistic, religious and personal aims."

-Years after the book's success, Uris explains why he thinks it received such an enthusiastic reception:
+Years after the book's success, Uris explained why he thinks it received such an enthusiastic reception:

 Exodus is the story of the greatest miracle of our times, an event unparalleled in the history of mankind: the rebirth of a nation which had been dispersed 2,000 years before.
 It tells the story of the Jews coming back after centuries of abuse, indignities, torture, and murder to carve an oasis in the sand with guts and with blood....Exodus is about fighting people, people who do not apologize either for being born Jews or the right to live in human dignity.